krauss/FTextLib/README.md

 ## FTextLib

+#### What is it?

+FTextLib is a simple JAVA library that implements some of the most common text filters available out there.

 #### How to use

 Download the [jar file](lib/) into your project's folder and import it into your project's path.